 Am I allowed to take foster children in my home out of state on vacation?

 Yes.
-With the permission of the child’s Caseworker, you will be given a letter that authorizes the travel.
+You will be given a letter that authorizes out of state travel.

 What is the most common reason why children come into foster care?

 Neglect is the number-one reason why children come to the attention of the agency.